Biologicals: a solution for more sustainable agriculture in LAC

 Results

-The project offers significant improvements in the agriculture by reducing the environmental impact through a decrease in the use of agrochemicals, which reduces water pollution, greenhouse gas emissions, and biodiversity loss.
+The project offers significant improvements in agriculture by reducing the environmental impact through a decrease in the use of agrochemicals, reducing water pollution, greenhouse gas emissions, and biodiversity loss.
 Sustainable agricultural practices are promoted by mitigating abiotic stress and reducing pesticide resistance.
-Methodologies for evaluating bioinputs are standardized, improving the consistency of results.
-Updated knowledge on the efficient use of bioinputs is generated and transferred, facilitating their integration into agricultural practices.
-The project strengthens collaboration networks between laboratories, companies, and key stakeholders, and trains students and technicians in the development and use of bioinputs.
+Methodologies for evaluating biologicals are standardized, improving the consistency of results.
+Updated knowledge on the efficient use of biologicals is generated and transferred, facilitating their integration into agricultural practices.
+The project strengthens collaboration networks between laboratories, companies, and key stakeholders, and trains students and technicians in the development and use of biologicals.
 A web platform is implemented to enhance the visibility and accessibility of information.
-Finally, agricultural efficiency is optimized by increasing yields through the use of bioinputs and advanced methodologies, while fostering innovation.
+Finally, agricultural efficiency is optimized by increasing yields through the use of biologicals and advanced methodologies, while fostering innovation.

 Participating Organizations